Frédéric-Christophe d'Houdetot

-Frédéric-Christophe, Comte d'Houdetot (16 May 1778, Paris - 20 January 1859) was a French politician, member of the Chamber of Peers, and artist.
+Frédéric-Christophe, Comte d'Houdetot (16 May 1778 – 20 January 1859) was a French politician, member of the Chamber of Peers, and artist.

 Biography

+He was born in Paris.
 He was the son of General César Louis d'Houdetot, and his first wife, Louise Perrinet de Faugnes, who died in 1781 at the age of twenty-three.
 His father was serving overseas, so he was raised by his grandmother, Sophie d'Houdetot, known for her brief affair with Rousseau.
 He was conscripted in 1798, and spent some time as a cannoneer.
 After his service, he found himself attracted to art; frequenting the workshops of Jean-Baptiste Regnault and Jacques-Louis David.